slavniyteo/one-line/README.md

 ### [OneLineAttribute]

 `[OneLine]` is the core of all library.
-Add it to any field drawn in Inspector and its view will be chanded: with all children it will be drawn into one line (and arrays with all elements and their children).
-It works fully recursive and automatic.
+Add it to any field drawn in Inspector and it's view will be chanded: with all children it will be drawn into one line (and arrays with all elements and their children).
+It works completely recursive and automatic.
 You don't need to add `[OneLine]` to every field -- just to root. `[OneLine]` uses all other attributes to customize view.
 But other attributes is just markers and containers for settings (for example, `[Weight]` tells to `[OneLine]` that this field must me wery long, but it is not draws anything be itself).
 Except `[Separator]`: it is used as marker and as drawer depends on context.

 **Example:**